raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-09-24-about-entrepreneur.md

 ---
-title: "About Entrepreneur"
+title: "Learning - About Entrepreneur"
-date: 2021-06-09
+date: 2021-09-24
 tags: [learning, business]
-abstract: "Improve my mindset and knowledge on business"
+abstract: "Improve my mindset and knowledge on Entrepreneur"
 ---

-#### notes
+#### The Entrepreneurial Mindset

 #### **make one friend**
 * nurturing a relationship with one person